What is a letter of recommendation for?

 Some companies are moving away from traditional recommendation letters.
 Instead, they’re looking to LinkedIn to find the information they need.

-If possible, try to collect one LinkedIn recommendation for every job you list on LinkedIn, especially the most recent experiences.
+If possible, try to collect one LinkedIn recommendation for every job you list on your profile, especially your most recent roles.

 Tips for a great recommendation letter